Pelvic organ prolapse AKA vaginal prolapse

 Risks we can’t change

-Anyone who has been pregnant is at risk of developing a prolapse and the more vaginal or difficult deliveries the higher the risk.
-Many women develop symptoms in the year after having a baby when the PFM are weaker and potentially wider than normal, and with all the heavy lifting involved with caring for a growing baby.
+Anyone who has been pregnant is at risk of developing a pelvic organ prolapse.
+The more vaginal and/or difficult deliveries the higher the risk.
+Many women develop symptoms in the year after having a baby when the PFM are weaker and potentially wider than normal.
+This, combined with all the heavy lifting involved with caring for a growing baby, increases risk.

-With aging and the menopause collagen in the fascia weakens.
-Many women will have been experiencing stretching over the years but suddenly develop symptoms during the menopause.
+Another risk factor is aging and the menopause.
+During this time collagen in the fascia weakens.
+Many women will have been experiencing stretching over the years.
+But may suddenly develop symptoms during the menopause.

 If you have a family history of prolapse you are more likely to experience it due to the type of collagen you are born with.
 Likewise, if you have a collagen disorder such as hypermobility your fascia is more vulnerable to stretch.

 - Keep your BMI in the normal range.
 Check it out here: https://www.nhs.uk/live-well/healthy-weight/bmi-calculator/ The weight you carry, particularly around your tummy, pushes down into the pelvis.
 You can expect to put on 12-15kg over the course of pregnancy.

 - Avoid straining and constipation.
 Eat 5-10 portions of fibre and drink 1.5-2 litres of fluid daily.
 If you are breast feeding double your fluid intake.
 Make time for regular exercise such as a walk.
 Putting your feet on stool while you are on the toilet can make a huge difference.
 Read more here: https://pogp.csp.org.uk/system/files/publication_files/POGP-BowelFunction.pdf

 - Treat your coughs and colds.
 Seek over the counter medications as appropriate from your pharmacist and see your doctor if your cough persists.
 Contract the PFM as a matter of habit when you cough or sneeze.